Helping Individuals and Families Acquire U.S. Citizenship

-Many of the above documents may not be applicable to your naturalization process.
-To get a better idea of which documents you will need for your citizenship bid, please get in touch with our team to speak with an immigration attorney.
+Many of the above may not be applicable to your naturalization process.
+To better determine what you will need for your citizenship bid, reach out to one of our experienced Houston family immigration attorneys by calling (713) 772-2300.

 The Application Process

 The full naturalization process can be split into several parts.
-To begin, you will need to fill out a Form N-400, otherwise known as the “Application for Naturalization”.
-This form currently costs $725 to file, which can be broken down into a $640 processing fee and an $85 biometric services fee.
+To begin, you will need to fill out Form N-400, otherwise known as the “Application for Naturalization” and pay the filing fee, which is currently $725.
 This form needs to be submitted along with the supporting documents mentioned in the above section.

-Towards the end of your Form N-400 processing timeline (which takes 12 months on average), you will be mailed an appointment notice for your naturalization interview.
-This now-infamous interview is split into two main sections: an English and Civics portion.
+Towards the end of your Form N-400 processing timeline (typically around 12 months after you apply,) you will receive an appointment notice for your naturalization interview.
+The interview is split into two sections: an English and Civics portion.

-Most people will have a good idea of if their naturalization efforts will be successful by the conclusion of this interview phase.
-In some circumstances, the decision may take longer for various reasons.
+Most people will have a good idea of whether their naturalization efforts will be successful by the end of the interview.
 If your application is denied, you will be given reasons by the USCIS officer and then be eligible to appeal or file a new application.
-Check out our blog for more information.

 Green Card Information

-To even begin the naturalization process, you first have to have a Green Card.
-A Green Card simply shows that you have obtained permanent residency status in the United States.
-Your status as a Green Card holder is mandatory before you begin the citizenship process.
+To begin the naturalization process, you will need a Green Card, which shows you have obtained permanent residency status in the United States.

-If you don’t have a Green Card, then you will need to begin the process of obtaining one.
-There are several ways that you can get a Green Card based on your individual situation.
+If you don’t have a Green Card, you will need to begin the process of obtaining one.
+There are several ways to do so.
 Using an Adjustment of Status, you can apply for permanent residency while already living in the United States.
 If you are outside of the United States or cannot adjust your status, consular processing would be the method you’d likely use.

-If you already had a Green Card but it is lost or expired, you may still be able to successfully file your N-400 anyway.
-For many, their expiring or lost Green Card was not a hindrance in achieving naturalization, but it would be best to have a current Green Card to reduce any factors that could lessen the chances of success.
+If you have a Green Card but it is lost or expired, you might still be able to successfully file your N-400.
+For many, an expired or lost Green Card does not result in a citizenship denial, but it would be best to have a current Green Card to increase your chances of success.

-At our firm, we have extensive experience helping clients navigate the naturalization process.
+At Fong Ilagan, our lawyers have extensive experience helping clients navigate the naturalization process.
 We have a thorough understanding of U.S. immigration policy and your rights regarding citizenship.
-Should you encounter any challenges during the process, our Houston naturalization attorneys can be there to get you back on track.
-Reach out to Fong Ilagan by calling or contacting us online to get started with a consultation right away.
+Should you encounter any challenges during the process, our Houston naturalization attorneys can get the process back on track.
+Call (713) 772-2300 or contact us online to arrange a consultation.